 - Weather Report for Skiers: For the best and latest snow reports and detailed ski forecasts, you can't beat meteorologist Joel Gratz' Snow Report.

 - Finding the Right Skis for You: Wondering what length of ski you need, or maybe what type of ski?
 Your height, weight, intended ski conditions, skiing ability, and a number of other factors are things to consider when you are planning on buying skis.
 Have a look at this buyer's guide to skis for some ideas.

 The Best Ski Resorts in North America and Europe

-- Ski the East: If your skiing is taking you East this year, see our article on the Top Ski Resorts on the East Coast for a complete overview.
-For a more detailed breakdown of the best ski resorts in each state, have a look at our articles on the Top-Rated Ski Resorts in Vermont, Top-Rated Ski Resorts in New Hampshire, and Top-Rated Ski Resorts in Michigan.
+Ski the Eastern USA: If your skiing is taking you east this year, see our article on the Top Ski Resorts on the East Coast for a complete overview.
+For a more detailed breakdown of the best ski resorts in each state, have a look at our articles on the Top-Rated Ski Resorts in Vermont, New Hampshire, and Michigan.